laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture3.md

 ## Topics

 In the previous lecture, we learned about the evolution of first and second generation sequencing efforts.
-In this lecture, we  examine the base calling step in the process of sequencing DNA: the inference of individual bases from a series of light intensity signals.
+In this lecture, we  examine the _base calling_ step: the inference of individual bases from a series of light intensity signals.

 1.	<a href='#intro'>Introduction</a>
 2.	<a href='#error'>Error sources</a>